+Meeting all of your child’s wellness needs, including the food they eat, is a key component of our nutrition program, which is provided by Sala Institute for Child and Family Centered Care.
 When your child is in the hospital or being treated for an illness, food and nourishment can be just as important as the medicine he or she takes.
-The right diet can help the body heal and grow, and our registered dietitians are here to make sure children get the nutrition they need.
+The right diet can help the body heal and grow, and our team of registered dietitians is here to make sure children get the nutrition they need.

 For children with allergies, we review all recipes to make sure that our food contains no hidden nuts, gluten, or other potential irritants.
 If your child has cultural or religious dietary restrictions, please let us know so we can accommodate them.